anders-erik/3DOS/README.md

 # 3DOS

-My first operating system that relies not on a terminal or window for user navigation, but on a virtual 3D world.
+Toy operating system in x86 real mode.

+Implements a simple 3D engine.

+All code in x86 NASM assembly.